forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-expanded/README.md

 - [Salesforce Lightning Design System (SLDS) Validator](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforce-vscode-slds)
   This extension (`salesforcedx-vscode-slds`) simplifies working with the Salesforce Lightning Design System (SLDS).
 It provides code completion, syntax highlighting and validation with recommended tokens and utility classes.
 - [Einstein for Developers (Beta)](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-einstein-gpt) This extension (`salesforcedx-einstein-gpt`) uses generative AI to make Salesforce development in Visual Studio Code richer with features such as natural language to code generation, inline autocompletion for Apex and LWC code, and test case generation for Apex classes.
+- [Salesfoce Code Analyzer](https://marketplace.visualstudio.com/items?itemName=salesforce.sfdx-code-analyzer-vscode) This extension (`sfdx-code-analyzer-vscode`) scans your code against multiple rule engines to produce lists of violations and improve your code.

 It also includes the following community built extensions.